 We would keep the fried balls onto a tissue paper for few minutes, before adding to the boiling sugar syrup!
 We would boil them for 3-4 minutes & switch off the gas stove, rest them for a while before taking out!

-Take together a tbsp of milk powder & a tsp of ghee and mix together!
-Arrange the sweets in a serving bowl, pour the sugar syrup on them and sprinkle the milk powder & ghee / clarified butter mix on them!
+Take together a tbsp of milk powder and a tsp of ghee, mix together!
+Arrange the sweets in a serving bowl, pour the sugar syrup on them.
+Sprinkle the milk powder & ghee / clarified butter mix on each of them!

-Or sprinkle with mewa / mama / khoya!
+Or sprinkle with mewa / mawa / khoya!

 Delete